 Early History of the Ruggelay family

-Another 272 words (19 lines of text) covering the years 1637, 1413, 1449 and 1655 are included under the topic Early Ruggelay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ruggelay research.
+Another 156 words (11 lines of text) covering the years 1637, 1413, 1449 and 1655 are included under the topic Early Ruggelay History in all our PDF Extended History products and printed products wherever possible.